Skip to main navigation Skip to main content

 She possesses a strong belief that the healing journey begins with cultivating kindness and self-compassion, and generating space for one’s inner work.
 Fostering a strong therapeutic relationship is imperative to her work, which she finds is developed through co-creating a healing space of trust, empathy, and attunement on part of the counsellor.
 This therapeutic attunement is a moment-to-moment tracking of the client’s somatic, emotional, and energetic changes Furthermore, she emphasizes the importance in working with the client’s own inner resources and in nurturing self-reliance through client creation of their own personal “tool box;” of skills and techniques to help guide them in their healing process.

 Karen uses a trauma-informed approach that blends compassion and curiosity to promote safety and encourage healing.
 She brings gentle awareness of the breath and body to sessions with the intention of calming the nervous system and guiding others to regain a connection to themselves.
-She believes that people are the experts in their own lives and are always doing the best they possibly can.
-Karen draws in elements of Compassionate Inquiry, Internal Family Systems, Cognitive Behaviour Therapy, Narrative Therapy and Expressive Arts, depending on individual needs.
+She blends elements of traditional talk therapy with mind-body approaches such as Compassionate Inquiry, yoga, EMDR, and EFT (“tapping”), depending on individual needs.
 Her goal is to assist others in understanding themselves better, letting go of old patterns that no longer serve them, and moving forward from a place of self-compassion.

 Contact Information